Guy Garvey: Career

 He had a monthly column in the now-defunct listings magazine City Life and is a patron of the Mines Advisory Group (MAG), the Manchester-based charity responsible for clearing war zones of mines and munitions worldwide.

 In 2014, he was a guest of Kirsty Young on Desert Island Discs and he chose Bushmills Irish whiskey and ice as his luxury item.
 His book choice was, The Collected Works of J.D.
 Salinger.
 His selected best disc was, Talk Talk's New Grass, Laughing Stock.

 In 2015, Garvey presented Music Box, an iPlayer-exclusive series covering emerging and established bands.
 Garvey has also read several children's stories for the CBeebies "Bedtime Stories" programme on the BBC.

 In 2015, Garvey announced that he would be releasing his first solo studio album while continuing his duties as Elbow's lead songwriter.
 The resulting album, Courting the Squall, was released on 30 October 2015, by Polydor Records in the UK.
 On 27 October 2015 Garvey appeared on BBC Two's Later... with Jools Holland, where he performed "Angela's Eyes" and "Belly of the Whale".

 In April 2017, Garvey appeared in the BBC television sitcom Peter Kay's Car Share, playing Kayleigh's brother-in-law Steve.

-In September 2018, Garvey appeared in the ITV television series The Bletchley Circle: San Francisco, as the bar singer in the Episode "Fog of War".
-He sings "I Only Have Eyes for You".
+In September 2018, Garvey appeared in the ITV television series The Bletchley Circle: San Francisco, as the bar singer in the Episode "Fog of War", singing "I Only Have Eyes for You".

-In 2020, the singer collaborated with Wise Owl Films (part of Lime Pictures) on the Sky Arts music series, Guy Garvey: From The Vaults, which features performances and interviews from a specific year in pop and rock history.
+In 2020, Garvey collaborated with Wise Owl Films (part of Lime Pictures) on the Sky Arts music series, Guy Garvey: From The Vaults, which features performances and interviews from a specific year in pop and rock history.
 Archive footage includes Channel 4's The Tube, Tiswas, Razzmatazz and Get It Together, as well as clips from regional programmes such as So It Goes, The London Weekend Show and The Geordie Scene.
 Many of the performances were previously unseen or being shown for the first time since they originally aired.
 The series began on 18 September 2020 and returned to Sky Arts for a fifth series in September 2024.

 In January 2024, Elbow performed on The Graham Norton Show and afterwards Garvey joined Norton's guests to promote Elbow's tenth studio album, Audio Vertigo which was released on the 22 March.
 Their tour started on 4th May 2024 in Newcastle.